Baniyabinod/histlab/azure/frontend.md

 ````

-Our frontend project has very few environment variables set in locally as shown below>
+Our frontend project has very few environment variables set in locally as shown below: Since we remove the email option, I have commented it on the code.

 ````bash
 VITE_PUBLIC_GMAIL_HOST=smtp.gmail.com